osolong/android-scripts/README.md

-##Developer: Osolong
+#cfgandroid
+Ubuntu Configuration Script to setup Android Development Environment

+##Version
-##Version: 0.2
+0.2

+##Description
-Make sure android sdk and repo links below are up to date before running this script
+Make sure android sdk and repo links are up to date before running this script

 Configures an ubuntu host PC.
 Will perform the following actions:
   - Setup Git